 - A recent article from the Genetic Literacy Projects, encourages readers to take a closer look at the Monsanto Protection Act.
 Read more in Separating the facts from the fury.

 - What do Monsanto employees stand for and what do they want to achieve?
 The Monsanto blog addresses these questions and shares several links in a post today.
 Read more in What Monsanto Employees Stand For.

-I have yet to ever plant my first gmo crop seed, but I do trust the farmers, their experience, and the knowledge shared in the links above.
+My first GMO crop seed has yet to be planted, but I do trust the farmers, their experience, and the knowledge shared in the links above.
 I don’t want to stand on a pedestal today and tell you what you should or shouldn’t eat.
 I am 100% in support of food choices and I am stoked that Farmers’ Market season is here and that I have the opportunity to gather a huge assortment of fresh meats and vegetables right outside my office every Wednesday.

 If you want to make a choice to not support genetically modified organisms or biotechnology, that is your choice.
 But please make that an informed choice, based on good science, and realize there are two sides to every story and often the extremes on either side are the most vocal in the spotlight.

 Additional Perspectives and Information on GMOs and March Against Monsanto

 - Science Resources that support Biotechnology and GMO in food

 - 10 Ways Biotechnology Improves Our Lives Beyond GMO Crops

 - Questions about Genetic Modification | Student Brings Attention to GMO in C-SPAN Documentary